Machu Picchu Tour

 How do people feel after a night of drinking?
 Thirsty.
 That’s how you’ll feel when you arrive in Cusco.
 As already stated, the body dehydrates quickly in high altitudes.
 It is recommended you drink lots of water before and during your trip to Cusco.
 Also, avoid heavy meals since your stomach takes longer to digest food at high altitudes.
 A diet of low proteins and high carbs is advisable.

 If you’re happy with the services provided, a tip is appreciated.
-While it may not be normal to you, it’s of great significance for the people who will take care of you during the tour (and their families).
+While it may not be customary in your country, it’s of great significance for the people who will take care of you during the tour (and their families).
 It also inspires better service and is an major facet of the tourism industry.
-Obviously, you are free to tip more or less as you wish, depending on what you thought about the quality and the length of your tour.
+Obviously, you are free to tip as much as you wish, depending on what you thought about the quality and the length of your tour.

 ARE YOU SUSTAINABLE?